SergeyGorbunov/blinkhash-documentation/README.md

 Payments
 ----

-The **Payments** endpoint displays information on any payments sent out to users of the Blinkhash Mining Pool.
+The **Payments** endpoint displays information on any payments sent out to users of the Blinkhash Mining Pool, sorted by the time that they were sent out.

 * **Method:** GET
 * **URL:** https://www.blinkhash.com/api/v1/payments